Carl F. Brand: Oriental rug collection

 On a month-long visit to Istanbul in 1928, Brand began what was to become a lifelong collection of oriental rugs.
-While exploring the bazaar, he made the fortuitous acquaintance of Rudolf Riefstahl, the American pioneer in the appreciation of Turkish and Persian rugs for their artistic value.
+While exploring the bazaar, he made the acquaintance of Rudolf Riefstahl, the American pioneer in the appreciation of Turkish and Persian rugs for their artistic value.
 Also advised by another early American expert, Arthur Upham Pope, Brand concentrated on Turkish and Persian, as well as Caucasian and Turkmen carpets, handmade before the use of aniline dyes.
 He eventually acquired a collection of many dozens at its greatest extent.
 Large bales purchased for relatively small amounts of money would arrive in California still redolent of the camels that had transported them in Persia and Turkey.
 One noteworthy prayer rug from Dagestan had a woven-in date equivalent to 1814/15 AD.
-Rare embroidered Uzbekistan Susanis made by young girls for their bridal chests have appreciated greatly in value.
+Rare embroidered Uzbekistan Susanis made by young girls for their bridal chests have appreciated in value.